 At the onset of the pandemic last year, Dr. Anil Kumar of Bagepalli Taluk (in Chickaballapur District, Karnataka), a General & Laparoscopic Surgeon operating a non-profit hospital, worked tirelessly in the remote parts of Karnataka.
 He formed teams of young volunteers in Bagepalli and Gudibande Taluks who carried out daily checks for at-risk persons, the aged, and people with comorbidities.
 With the support of Rotary Clubs and the Right to Live Foundation, this initiative was a tremendous success and covered about 400 villages in South Karnataka.

-Dr Anil Kumar now wants to extend a similar program by starting Rural Covid First Aid Centre at each village to protect people this time too by using the volunteer teams already in place at each village.
+With the second wave in motion and the impending third wave swiftly approaching, Dr. Anil Kumar has gone one step further and set up a Rural Covid First Aid Centre using the volunteer teams already in place at each village.
 He is seeking urgent help from all quarters to procure medicines to distribute kits to each village Covid First Aid Centre.
-Further, he will advise patients through phone or teleconferencing on the treatment to be taken by the patient.
-The list of medicines needed are attached in the Reports Section of this campaign.
+He will also advise patients telephonically to offer preventive treatment.

 How Right To Live is helping?

 The Right To Live team is raising funds to support Dr. Anil Kumar Avulappa in expanding his service to help protect villages from the pandemic.
 With your support, we will be able to provide Dr. Anil Kumar with the immediate resources he and his team need to keep these communities safe and healthy.
 More so, your donation will build their long-term capacity to support families who are most at risk in the long recovery period ahead.